evaristoc/fCC_R3/README.md

 The project is also been created under *UNIX operating systems*.

-To see the project you might require to have node.js installed, and then possibly angular-cli.
+To have a look of how the project looks in the browser you might require to have node.js installed, and then possibly angular-cli.

 Having those requirements, and assuming you also share a UNIX operating system and navigate using a shell,
 * clone and extract this repository